sepnic/tmallgenie_open/example/esp32/README.md

-## How to build tmallgenie on esp32
+## How to build tmallgenie for esp32

 ### Setup ESP-ADF